djinna/docpad.gwenbell.com/src/documents/pages/about.html.md

 + Signed with a speaking agent and have spoken at dozens of events

-+ 2011-2012 traveled the globe and published ebooks and digital products including: _Align Your Website, _Digital Warriorship_, _Attention Detox_, and _Reverb_.
++ 2011-2012 traveled the globe and published ebooks and digital products including: _Align Your Website_, _Digital Warriorship_, _Attention Detox_, and _Reverb_.

 Current
 -------